Latrodect/Logease/README.md

-### Logless
+### Logease

-**Logless** is a lightweight Python library designed to simplify and enhance logging by eliminating the need for traditional loggers.
-With  **Logless** , you can effortlessly integrate logging into your applications using decorators and modules.
+**Logease** is a lightweight Python library designed to simplify and enhance logging by eliminating the need for traditional loggers.
+With  **Logease** , you can effortlessly integrate logging into your applications using decorators and modules.
 The library leverages the Singleton pattern to ensure that your logging system is efficient, centralized, and easy to manage.

 ---